kubernetes-sigs/kustomize/examples/jsonpatch.md

 diff $DEMO_HOME/out_actual.yaml $DEMO_HOME/out_expected.yaml
 ```

-Let's further edit the same `Ingress` object,
+If you prefer YAML to JSON, the patch can be expressed
-but using a patch written in YAML instead of JSON.
+in YAML format (neverthless following [JSON patch] rules):

 <!-- @writeYamlPatch @testAgainstLatestRelease -->
 ```